dgentry/myDotfiles/README.md

 directory.

-And just once, you'll need to cd into the dot-emacs.d/pymacs directory and do a make and sudo make install
+And just once, you'll need to cd into the dot-emacs.d/pymacs directory and do a make and sudo make install.
+I'm not sure about the rope directories.